material-motion/material-motion/specifications/runtime/performer.md

     function addPlan(plan)

+### Continuous Performing API

-**Continuous Performing API**: Define an optional API that allows performers to indicate when some continuous work has started and when it eventually ends.
+Define an optional API that allows performers to indicate when some continuous work has started and when it eventually ends.

 > The performer may choose not to implement this API.